Convex Hulls of Reachable Sets: Introduction

 where $F(d^0,t)$ is the solution to an ODE with initial conditions $d^0$ on the sphere $\cS^{n-1}\subset\R^n$, see Theorem \ref{thm:hull_F} and \PMPODE{d^0}.
 Thus, the convex hulls of the reachable sets can now be computed as the convex hulls of solutions of an ODE for different initial conditions $d^0\in\cS^{n-1}$.
 Equation \eqref{eq:hull_Y_is_hull_F} represents a significantly simpler (finite-dimensional) characterization of the convex hulls.

-This result unlocks a simple approach (Algorithm \ref{alg:1}) to efficiently estimate the convex hulls $\hull(\X_t)$ by integrating an ODE from a sample of initial conditions.
-This approach allows efficiently tackling challenging problems such as analyzing the robustness of neural network controllers (see Section \ref{sec:numerical}) and is highly competitive with existing methods (see comparisons in Section \ref{sec:numerical}).
-This characterization also informs the design of a robust MPC controller (see Algorithm \ref{alg:mpc}) that we demonstrate on a robust spacecraft attitude control task.
+This result unlocks an approach (Algorithm \ref{alg:1}) to efficiently estimate the convex hulls $\hull(\X_t)$ by integrating an ODE from a sample of initial conditions.
+This approach allows efficiently tackling challenging problems such as analyzing the robustness of neural network controllers (see Section \ref{sec:numerical}).
+This characterization also informs the design of a robust MPC controller (see Algorithm \ref{alg:mpc}) that we demonstrate on a robust spacecraft control task.

 This work extends preliminary results in \cite{LewBonalliEtAl2023} by: \begin{itemize}[leftmargin=3mm] \item considering time-varying disturbance-affine dynamics, \item accounting for uncertain initial conditions, \item studying the boundary of the convex hulls of reachable sets to obtain tighter error bounds (Section \ref{sec:error_bounds}), \item analyzing problems with rectangular uncertainty sets (Section \ref{sec:rectangular}), and with disturbances that only affect a subset of directions of the statespace (Section \ref{sec:noninvertible}), \item providing additional numerical results (Section \ref{sec:numerical}), \end{itemize} The main characterization (see Theorem \ref{thm:hull_F} and \PMPODE{d^0}) also does not rely on the projection step from \cite{LewBonalliEtAl2023} anymore, simplifying the evaluation of solutions to \PMPODE{d^0}.